Request Quote » Request Quote »

 Parameters that need to be checked are:

-• Check the converted as-built model by separating horizontal and vertical sections of each element.
+• Check the converted as-built model by separating the horizontal and vertical sections of each element.

 • Check clashes between various disciplines.